CS 303E: Spring, 2025

 Exams and Quizzes:

 If you miss a quiz, you won't be able to take a makeup.
 We can't reschedule a quiz even if you have an excellent excuse for not taking it.
-However, each quiz will count the same as one weekly homework; i.e., it's a very small portion of your grade, so don't freak out if you have to miss one.
+However, each quiz will count the same as one weekly homework; i.e., it's not a large portion of your grade, so don't freak out if you have to miss one.

 Do not take any quiz more than once on penalty of a 0 on the quiz.
 If you have serious issues during the quiz administration, post a message on Ed ASAP.
 Don't send an email because we may not see that in time to help you.
 If you take it early, do not discuss the content with anyone else in the class who may not have taken it.
 During a quiz, you may consult the slidesets, your book, any notes you've taken, practice problems, and previous homeworks.
 You may not consult the internet or any other person.

 Several students in past semesters have had difficulties because they used a different email for GradeScope than the one used for Canvas.
-If you do that, the scores on exams won't be reflected on Canvas.
+If you do that, the scores on quizzes may not be reflected on Canvas.
 Please ensure that you use the same email for both.
 If we find that you have multiple accounts on GradeScope, we'll consider that probable evidence of cheating.

 Getting help: